Cheeseborgers/gclog/README.md

 ### Build using an alternate compiler

-Conan and CMake use the environment variables CC and CXX to decide which compiler to use.
+CMake use the environment variables CC and CXX to decide which compiler to use.
 If you don't set these variables yourself, the system default compiler will be used.